evaliu2002/PetMyDog/Weekly Reports/ReportEight.md

       part of the front-end test suite.
 I also fixed the styling for the web-app. necessary information from the database (mid) but ultimately figured it out.
 I wasn't stuck on anything.

+- ##### Anish Konanki:
+    - Goals from last week: Work on refining any code in time for the final release, and finish writing JUnit tests for my APIs.
+    - Progress and Issues: Finished refining the code based on feedback given.
+Worked on testing, but setting up tests for the backend proved to be complicated.
+I worked with Steve to figure out what was going wrong, and tried setting up the test.

 - ##### Wenxuan Liu:
     - Goals from last week: Test&fix everything
     - Progress and Issues: Edit the navigation on the front end that allow users navigate through the app using buttons